-Why it rocks: There’s two, there’s four, there’s six, there’s eight...reasons Travel Town has been a birthday party park staple for over fifty years.
+Why It Rocks: There’s two, there’s four, there’s six, there are eight...reasons Travel Town has been a birthday party park staple for over fifty years.
 With model trains to watch, vintage trains to climb, and a real mini train to ride, there’s never a dull moment for train-loving kids.
-Enjoy the outdoor picnic area or rent an actual train car (air conditioned!).
+Enjoy the outdoor picnic area or rent an actual train car (air-conditioned!).
 The staff help with everything and are super friendly.

-How to book it: Call 323-662-5874 two-to-three months in advance to rent a train car (fitting either thirty or forty guests) for $150 plus $50 refundable deposit.
+How to Book: Call 323-662-5874 two-to-three months in advance to rent a train car (fitting either thirty or forty guests).
 You'll get the train for three hours which includes tables, chairs, and a refrigerator inside.
-All picnic areas outside can be reserved for $100 for 10 a.m. - 5:30 p.m. (no bouncers).
+All picnic areas outside can be reserved as well between 10 a.m. - 5:30 p.m. (no bouncers).

-Bonus tips: Take your train party to the next level by having Travel Town’s staff bring mats, building pieces and over 50 train sets for your little engineers to chug during your party.
+Bonus Tips: Take your train party to the next level by having Travel Town’s staff bring mats, building pieces and over 50 train sets for your little engineers to chug during your party.
 Call the gift shop at 323-668-0104 ext.
 11 for this service which costs extra.
 When packing your party gear, keep in mind you’ll be walking pretty far with it—ask for the dollies they have available to borrow.
-The regular train ride (two laps around) costs $2.75, but you can get a lower group rate for twenty or more tickets at $2.25 each.
+The regular train ride (two laps around) costs $3 but you can get a lower group rate for twenty or more tickets at $2.75 each.

 5200 Zoo Dr.